 I run a website that is responsible for a lot of the success of my business (this blog) and use Infusionsoft to centralize all of my customer data and handle all of my email marketing.
 But they really never… talked well to each other.
 Every visitor would see the same newsletter opt-in form, regardless of whether or not the person looking at it was already subscribed.

 As a business owner, it doesn’t make sense to promote my newsletter to existing subscribers.
-I’d much rather put a promo for my best-selling book, Double Your Freelancing Rate, in front of a new subscriber and the Consultancy Masterclass for my best customers.
+I’d much rather put a promo for my best-selling course, Double Your Freelancing Rate, in front of a new subscriber and The Blueprint for my best customers.
 But everyone was seeing the same, stinkin’ newsletter opt-in form.

 So I was losing money by having a “dumb” website.
 My idea was: “What if my website was smarter than this?”
 At this point, I didn’t care about how my website could be smarter, I just wanted to know what would happen to my business with this problem stripped away.
 What could tomorrow look like for me?
 (Again, straight out of 30×500.)

 A lot of people might start with the problem and immediately start thinking about what needs to be created to solve it.
 And as creatives, this is no surprise.
 After all, we build stuff for a living.
 But if you’re hoping to lower the risk of failure, stepping away from the code (or the words, or the design, or whatever) is a smart move.

 Latching Onto Cash Flow